christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 ### PCA and dendrogram
-PCA on annotated, log2(x+1) transformed count data suggests that (as expected) batch is the major driver of PC1 and PC2.
+PCA on annotated, log2(x+1) transformed count data suggests that (as expected) batch is the major driver of PC1-3.
 Oddly, RFZ-7 shows up with the Retina 6 samples, while the other Retina 7 samples cluster on their own.
 Not sure what's going on there...**maybe a timepoint difference?**

 I was hoping the major batch-related factor would be library size, but from the number of assigned fragments in featureCounts, it looks like that isn't the case.
 Hmm.

-Still, the tissues start clustering by PC3 and carry through to PC6.
+Still, the tissues start clustering by PC4.
 That's cool.

 There might be a problem with D from Retina 7...?
 It's further from the other D samples on PC3-7 than I'd expect.
 But it isn't crazy far, so I'll leave it in for now.